KishoreKammela/JobBoardly/docs/employer-features.md

 - **Team Management**: For Company Admins to invite and manage recruiter accounts (currently admin task).
 - **Clearer guidance for recruiters** whose company account is suspended or deleted.
 - **Enhanced candidate search analytics**: Insights on search effectiveness.
+- **Support for Multiple Choice & Checkbox Screening Questions**: Enhance the UI for employers to create these types and for job seekers to answer them.
 - Extensive AI-powered enhancements are planned, including AI Recruiter Assistant and Smart Job Description Optimizer.
 See `docs/ai-roadmap.md` for the full AI vision.
 - For a comprehensive view of planned general platform enhancements, consult the [Enhanced Feature Recommendations](./enhanced-feature-recommendations.md).